 “The need for experts in data manipulation, reporting and integration within business units has driven demand within organizations for those with database administration skills," says Chris Mathe, division director for Robert Half Technology in Minneapolis.

 This demand for database administration skills makes it a strong career choice.
 Companies need administrators with a talent for storing, organizing and managing data systems — and that's driving up starting pay for the position.
-According to the Robert Half Technology 2020 Salary Guide, the salary midpoint for a database administrator is $100,250.

 Database administrator job description and education

 Want to know what it takes to have a database administrator career?
 Here are the essential degrees and qualifications required: